izackwu/TeachYourselfCS-CN/TeachYourselfCS.md

 Our suggested textbook for self-study is Maarten van Steen and Andrew Tanenbaum’s _[Distributed Systems, 3rd Edition](https://www.distributed-systems.net/index.php/books/distributed-systems-3rd-edition-2017/)_.
 It’s a great improvement over the previous edition, and is available for free online thanks to the generosity of its authors.
 Given that the distributed systems is a rapidly changing field, no textbook will serve as a trail guide, but Maarten van Steen’s is the best overview we’ve seen of well-established foundations.

-A good course for which some videos are online is [MIT’s 6.824](https://www.youtube.com/watch?v=hBWfjkGKRas&list=PLkcQbKbegkMqiWf7nF8apfMRL4P4sw8UL) (a graduate course), but unfortunately the audio quality in the recordings is poor, and it’s not clear if the recordings were authorized.
+A good course for which some videos are online is [MIT’s 6.824](https://www.youtube.com/watch?v=cQP8WApzIQQ&list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB) (a graduate course), but unfortunately the audio quality in the recordings is poor, and it’s not clear if the recordings were authorized. *[Update @ Mar 2020: [the official lecture videos of the course](https://www.youtube.com/watch?v=cQP8WApzIQQ&list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB) has been published!]*

 No matter the choice of textbook or other secondary resources, study of distributed systems absolutely mandates reading papers.
 A good list is [here](http://dsrg.pdos.csail.mit.edu/papers/), and we would highly encourage attending your local [Papers We Love](http://paperswelove.org/) chapter.